LeviSeguin/Minesweeper/plan.md

 - [med] question or flag state affects empty reveal

 # Maintenance Tasks
-- [ ] create a Board class for functions that affect all Cells
+- create a Board class for functions that affect all Cells
-- [ ] maybe use seperate js files for classes
+- maybe use seperate js files for classes
-- [ ] create a working starting point on git
-- [ ] clean up unnecessary css
+- clean up unnecessary css
-- [ ] clean up reset the game button (add button in html instead of js)
+- clean up reset the game button (add button in html instead of js)
+- refactor cell reseting (update appearance should be called in class method probably)
-- [ ] make cell class more maintainable by adding properties for appearance, instead of all being done in updateAppearance()
+- make cell class more maintainable by adding properties for appearance, instead of all being done in updateAppearance()
+- implement debug tools for development

 --------------------------------------

 # TASKS
-- create a working starting point on git
 - implement winning the game
+    - all tiles searched except for ones with mines
+    - on each reveal, check if win game
+    - board level method, needs state of all cells
+        - more efficient: decrease a counter. cell would need to be passed board then?
+        - since no board class yet i guess ill decrease a global counter